AlibabaCloudDocs/elasticsearch/intl.en-US/API Reference/Elasticsearch instances/Manage clusters/UpdateDescription.md

 # UpdateDescription

-Call UpdateDescription, updates the name of the instance.
+Call UpdateDescription to update the name of a specified instance.

 ## Debugging